 1)Department of Traditional Chinese Medicine, Tianjin First Central Hospital, Tianjin 300190, China;2)School of Traditional Chinese Medicine, Tianjin University of Traditional Chinese Medicine, Tianjin 301617, China;3)Department of Cardiology, First Teaching Hospital of Tianjin University of Traditional Chinese Medicine, Tianjin 300381, China

-This work was supported by grants from The National Natural Science Foundation of China (82204965), Tianjin Health Commission of Traditional Chinese and Western Medicine Integrated Research Project (2023184), and Special Funding for the Inheritance Studio of Tianjin Famous Traditional Chinese Medicine Doctors (2024100).
+This work was supported by grants from The National Natural Science Foundation of China (82204965), Tianjin Municipal Health Commission Scientific Research Project on Traditional Chinese Medicine and Integrated Chinese-Western Medicine (2023184), and Special Funding for the Inheritance Studio of Tianjin Famous Traditional Chinese Medicine Doctors (2024100).

 Copy® 2025 All Rights Reserved ICP:京ICP备05023138号-1 京公网安备 11010502031771号